Justintc217/portfolio/Advanced SQL for BI coursework/README.md

 The assignments folder contains all completed work for the course by Maven Analytics: [Advanced SQL + MySQL for Analytics & Business Intelligence](https://www.udemy.com/course/advanced-sql-mysql-for-analytics-business-intelligence/)

-The course is very highly rated on Udemy and many reviews state that it is a challenging course.
-The course trains students to solve real world business analytics problems in SQL.
+The course is very highly rated on Udemy and many reviews state that it is challenging.

 #### Topics include:
 - Conversion funnels across different products